Sample Service - Details

 The end result of the package phase is a ZIP archive containing everything needed to deploy your service.

-This includes the NodeJS proxy entries that forward AWS Lambda requests to your Go binary HTTP-based handler.
-The packaging step also includes NodeJS code to support CloudFormation custom resources for services such as
+This includes the NodeJS proxy entries that forward AWS Lambda requests to your go binary HTTP-based handler.
+It also includes core google-protobuf to handle de/serializing events to your application.
+You can see these additional resources being included if you enable

 Upload Archive To S3